Web Design Colours: Emotions and Associations

 In the colour circle, such colours follow each other, for example, purple-blue and pink.

 Each colour evokes a specific mood.

-Bright warm colours (red, orange, yellow) fill a person with energy, awaken him, and cold dark shades (green, blue, purple), on the contrary, relax and calm.
+Bright warm colours (red, orange, yellow) fill a person with energy, awakening him, and cold dark shades (green, blue, purple), on the contrary, relax and calm.

-For example, BBC News uses the red navigation bar to awaken the reader, to strengthen his excited state.
+For example, BBC News uses the red navigation bar to awaken the reader and strengthen his excitement.

 Given the specifics of the site-sensational news-the red colour looks like a logical solution.

 Colour theory in web design is more than just decoration.
 Colour can change the perception of your site and play a crucial role in your business.

 No one will deny the close correlation between colour and emotions.

 And, of course, any web designer wants to use this influence to create the right atmosphere for each site.